SkygearIO/features/features/402-controller-api-versioning/index.md

 # API Versioning in Skygear Controller

-Skygear Controller adopts a simple versioning scheme to handle breaking changes and new feature changes.
+Skygear Controller adopts a simple versioning scheme to handle breaking changes and backward-compatible configuration changes.

 The versioning scheme is applied globally on Skygear Controller rather than individual endpoint or resource.